Office Hours: By appointment

 Much of my research career has been centered on properties of subatomic particles, their interactions and the fundamental symmetries which govern these interactions.
 From 1989 until its completion in 2004 I served as Co-Spokesman for the muon (g-2) experiment at Brookhaven National Laboratory (E821).
 We measured the anomalous magnetic moment of the muon to a relative precision of 0.54 ppm (parts per million).
-At present there is a 3.6 standard-deviation difference between the experimental value and the standard-model value, which could be an indication of new physics such as supersymmetry.
-I am now co-leading E989, a new experiment at Fermilab which will increase the precision to 0.14 ppm in order to confirm whether there is such a discrepancy.
-Our muon lifetime experiment (MuLan Collaboration), at the Paul Scherrer Institut recently published a 1 ppm measurement of the muon lifetime in Physical Review Letters, which improves the precision of the Fermi constant for muon decay.
-Prof. Miller and I are now working on a new experiment to search for a permanent electric dipole moment (EDM) of the neutron that is being mounted at the Spallation Neutron Source in Oak Ridge, Tennessee.
-Since an EDM is forbidden by both parity and time-reversal symmetries, the observation of one would be a clear signal of new physics beyond the standard model.
+At present there is a 3.4 standard-deviation difference between the experimental value and the standard-model value, which could be an indication of new physics such as supersymmetry.
+I co-founded a new experiment at Fermilab E989, and served as Co-Spokesperson from 2011 until September 2017.
+E989 will increase the precision to 0.14 ppm in order to definitively determine whether there is such a discrepancy.
+The superconducting storage ring was moved from Brookhaven to Fermilab and is now installed in a new building and fully operational.
+Two data sets have been collected and are being analyzed.
+The third data collection period began in November 2019.
+I am also a member of the Mu2e Collaboration that Professor Miller is leading.
 For more information, please go to my research website.

 Muon (g-2) project at Fermilab